 Jo Schol Fundraiser

-Earlier this month, we lost one of life’s true shining lights.
+In May, we lost one of life’s true shining lights.
 Jo Schol was the very heart and soul of our working and non-working lives.
 All those who knew Jo will instantly smile as they can still hear her infectious laughter and remember her beaming, warm personality.
 Jo was truly able to see the positives in everyone and everything and was adored by all those who knew her.
 As the face of Fairfield Park Health Centre, Jo would effortlessly manage reception welcoming and helping everyone like it was the most natural thing in the world.
 She was universally loved by staff and patients alike and it is unthinkable that she is no longer with us.